ravi-kumar7/documentation/docs/bank-connect/upload-rest-api.md

 :::

 ## Password Protected PDFs
-If the bank statements are password protected it is required to pass the password in `pdf_password` parameter in upload APIs.
+If the bank statements are password protected it is required to pass the password in the `pdf_password` parameter in upload APIs.
 The next section lists the upload APIs.

 ## Uploading statements in files
 This section lists the endpoint and request format for upload APIs that accepts file in request.
 Response Format is [present here](/bank-connect/upload-rest-api.html#response-format).